aiidateam/aiida-tutorials/docs/sections/calculations/errors.md

 ```

 For the `structure` you can download the following {download}`silicon crystal<include/data/Si.cif>` and import it into your database.
-If you have already loaded this structure in your database (as it is used in other tutorial modules), you may want to use that pre-existing node instead of saving a new node with repeated information.
+If you have already done so previously (as it is used in other tutorial sections), you may want to use that pre-existing Node instead of saving a new Node with repeated information.
-To do so you may search for its pk by running `verdi data structure list` and then use the python function `load_node()` to retrieve it into a variable.
+To do so you may search for its `PK` by running `verdi data structure list` and then use the function `load_node()` to retrieve it, storing it in a variable.

 For the `pseudos` (or [pseudopotentials](<https://en.wikipedia.org/wiki/Pseudopotential>)), you can use the `SSSP/1.1/PBE/efficiency` family of the `aiida-pseudo` package.
-If you already have it installed, it is enough to use the `load_group` function and then the `get_pseudos` method of the pseudo group.
+If you already have it installed, it is enough to use the `load_group()` function and then the `get_pseudos()` method of the loaded pseudo group.

 The set of `kpoints` can be simply created by using the `KpointsData` plugin methods to define a `2x2x2` mesh and store it in a new node.
 The `resources` provided above will work for a locally hosted code (which should be the case for these tutorial modules), but if you are running these tests in a cluster, you may need to set up account permissions or other options.